NicolasManuelMiracco/String-Permutations-Generator/README.md

 # String-Permutations-Generator

-A C++ program that generates all unique permutations of a given string using recursion, sorting, and backtracking.
+One-line description: A C++ program that generates all unique permutations of a given string using recursion, sorting, and backtracking.

+Summary: This C++ program takes a string, such as "123", and generates all unique permutations by recursively swapping characters.
+It starts from the leftmost index and swaps each character in turn with every character to its right, recursively generating permutations for the substring to the right of the current position.
+Before each recursive call, the substring from the current position to the end is sorted to ensure that duplicate permutations are not generated.
+This is particularly important for handling strings with repeated characters.
+Each permutation is printed as it is created, and the function also counts the total number of unique permutations generated.
+The process uses backtracking to restore the string to its original state after exploring all possibilities for a given character position.
+The result is a list of all unique permutations of the string and the count of how many there are.